Sawing Off the Limb

 Corals, in particular, are sensitive to plunging pH levels and warming waters, and stressed reefs are undergoing negative shifts in dynamics, productivity, and species composition.
 Marine plankton are also vulnerable to pH reductions.
 As water acidifies, the small phytoplankton at the very base of the planet's food chains struggle to form carbonate for their skeletal parts.
 This loss of productivity would severely weaken those vital chains of sustenance — all the way up.

 Record-breaking ocean temperatures from a changing climate have damaged more than two-thirds of the Great Barrier Reef — the largest living structure on Earth.
 The potent combination of warming + acidifying water has resulted in more and more mass coral reef bleaching events around the globe.
+These vital coral ecosystems are being transformed into dull dead skeletons.
 Though they only take up a very small area in the world's oceans, coral reefs are home to a quarter of all marine species.

 Already half of the world's coral reefs have been lost over the last thirty years.
 Ocean scientists, in a 2013 report to the United Nations, expressed their worry that by 2050, virtually all of he world's coral reefs could be transformed into dead colorless skeletons.